wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 - Names are **case insensitive**

 The Fortran SWIG module implements three mitigation techniques for naming.
-First, it automatically prepends the letter "f" to identifiers that start with a leading underscore, with the exception of data types (which must be renamed manually).
+First, it automatically moves leading underscores (and any following integers) to the end of the name.
 Second, it replaces the tails of long identifiers with a hashed value of the removed characters.
 Finally, it keeps a separate symbol table of publicly accessible Fortran identifiers (after their transformations, and after transforming them to lower case), and it will warn and rename duplicate symbols.

 Fortran 2003 has no analog of C++ namespaces, which are ignored by SWIG.